Request Access to Climatiqs data tool kit.

 Primary supplier data

-For compliance and reporting under CBAM, you need to follow the legislation and guidance outlined by the European Commission.
+For compliance and reporting under CBAM, you now need to follow the legislation and guidance outlined by the European Commission.

-Default factors: For CBAM Compliance and Reporting
+Default factors: For CBAM compliance and reporting

 Explore default CBAM factors

-Regional factors: For CBAM Emission Mitigation
+Regional factors: For CBAM emissions mitigation

 Explore regional CBAM factors

-The chart below demonstrates the difference between Default and Regional CBAM emission factors.
+The chart below demonstrates the difference between default and regional CBAM emission factors.

 For example, the EC’s regional emission factor for aluminum from South Africa is 76% higher in intensity than the EC’s default factor.
 Similarly, fertilizers from China have a 38% higher regional factor compared to the default.